Undergraduate Course: Chinese 2A (ASST08018)

 |Summary||As continuation of Chinese 1, the key aim of this course is to develop students' communicative competence in Chinese to intermediate level and to enable them to understand and use Chinese grammar in everyday conversations, read contemporary literary and journalistic texts without excessive use of the dictionary (in both simplified and traditional characters) and write simple letters and essays.
 The course will also help students prepare for their Year Abroad in China/Taiwan.

 Please note this course is not available to native or near-native speakers of Chinese.

 1) New Practical Chinese Reader Vol. II and Vol. III (NPCR)

-Authentic materials are selected and adapted to Chinese 2A language level, with the aim to build up students' skills in listening and speaking, while focusing on idiomatic expressions and paving a solid path leading to their Year Abroad in China/Taiwan.
+The class aims to build up skills in listening and speaking, while focussing on everyday life expression and paving a solid path to the Year Abroad in China/Taiwan.

 Entry Requirements (not applicable to Visiting Students)

 || It is RECOMMENDED that students have passed

 |Academic year 2020/21, Available to all students (SV1)